llorllale/youtrack-api/CONTRIBUTING.md

 Coverage is reported via [CodeCov.io](https://codecov.io/gh/llorllale/youtrack-api) and also the [project's site](https://llorllale.github.io/youtrack-api/cobertura/).

-**The current minimum target coverage is 90%.**
+**The current minimum target coverage is 85%.**

 #### Run the tests
-* To run the unit tests simply run `mvn test`.
+* To run the unit tests: `mvn test`.
-* To run the integration tests run `mvn -P integration-tests clean cobertura:check-integration-test` (make sure your docker environment is setup as mentioned before).
+* To run unit and integration tests: `mvn -P integration-tests clean verify` (make sure your docker environment is setup as mentioned before).
+* To run all tests and verify coverage: `mvn -P integration-tests clean cobertura:check-integration-test`